Crypto Taxes Overview

 What's New for 2025 and Beyond

-Crypto rules are evolving fast—here's the latest scoop.
+Crypto rules are evolving fast—here's the latest scoop on 2025 changes and what's coming.

 Cost Basis Reporting (Coming 2026)

-By 2026, brokers will also report your cost basis, simplifying gain/loss calculations.
-Until then, you're responsible for tracking what you paid for each crypto.
+By 2026, brokers will also report your cost basis on Form 1099-DA, simplifying gain/loss calculations.
+Until then, you're responsible for tracking what you paid for each crypto in each wallet.

 Tools, Tips, and Common Pitfalls